 Find & Apply For Landscape Architect Jobs In Charleston, South Carolina

-Landscape Architect jobs in Charleston, South Carolina involve designing outdoor spaces, parks, and gardens.
-Responsibilities include creating plans, selecting materials, and overseeing construction.
-Professionals in this field must possess strong design and technical skills, as well as knowledge of plants and sustainability practices.
+Landscape Architect jobs in Charleston, South Carolina involve designing outdoor spaces, parks, and recreational areas.
+Responsibilities include creating plans, selecting materials, and collaborating with clients and other professionals.
+A degree in landscape architecture and licensure are typically required for these positions.
+Salaries range from $50,000 to $100,000 annually.
 Below you can find different Landscape Architect positions in Charleston, South Carolina.

 Jobs in Charleston